 Whether it is preventing disease by immunizing, treating illness, or enabling a patient to do better in school, improving a child’s quality of life is the most rewarding part of our pediatric practice.

 Keep Calm and Carry On*.
 As a neonatal ICU nurse at Baptist Hospital the care of critically ill newborns was a daily emergency.
 This intensive, and often exhausting, experience of caring for the tiniest babies, with life threatening medical problems, was one of the most rewarding positions I’ve ever had.

 Along with my academic training, my ICU experience has proved to be an incredible foundation for my two favorite jobs: being a mom and working as a Nurse Practitioner at Jacksonville Pediatrics.

 When our patients call the office with a sudden illness or medical situation, such as fevers, rashes, sore throats that could be strep throat, or any one of the bugs children pick up at school, our parents know that they can call or bring in their child immediately and I can help both the patient and their parents relax which is one of the first steps to feeling better.

-I love being a mom, it's something new almost everyday.
-Being involved with my children's activities at school, church and scouting has also expanded my first hand understanding of how children develop differently, physically and their behavior.
+I love being a mom, it’s something new almost everyday.
+Being involved with my children’s activities at school, church and scouting has also expanded my first hand understanding of how children develop differently, physically and behaviorally.
 This, of course, has been very beneficial as I work to help my patients and their parents learn about dealing with different situations or helping them understand the value of developing healthy living habits.

 When the days are busy and rushed, and really, that’s every day, I just say to myself, stay calm and carry on!